cemvarol/AZ-304-Labs/Lab-04/Lab-04.md

 1. Observe the created users and groups in Local Domain.
 > **Note**: This will create 50 users.
 They will be under OUs, and set for their group memberships.
 Observe the created users on Active Directory users and Computers. this will also create a user name **OnPremAdmin**

-### Exercise 1: Create and configure an Azure AD tenant
+### Exercise 1: Configure an Azure AD tenant

 The main tasks for this exercise are as follows:

-1. Create an Azure AD tenant
+1. Activate and assign Azure AD Premium P2 licensing

 1. Create and configure Azure AD users

-1. Activate and assign Azure AD Premium P2 licensing

 #### Task 1: Activate and assign Azure AD Premium P2 licensing